Ain't Nobody's Business: Composition and lyrics

 The early versions of "Ain't Nobody's Business" feature vocals with piano and sometimes horn accompaniment.
 They are performed as moderate-tempo blues and have an extended sixteen-bar introduction:

 The remaining verses are eight bars in length, with the first four describing a situation, such as "If I go to church on Sunday, then cabaret on Monday", and the last four concluding with the refrain "Tain't nobody's biz-ness if I do".
 The song's eight-bar chord scheme was a model for subsequent "bluesy" Tin Pan Alley songs and R&B ballads in an AABA form.
 The music and lyrics are usually credited to two pianists – Porter Grainger, who had been Bessie Smith's accompanist from 1924 to 1928, and Everett Robbins, who had his own bands and worked briefly with Mamie Smith.
 Clarence Williams, who played the piano on Bessie Smith's recording, is sometimes listed as a co-author of the song.
 BMI, the performing rights organization, lists Grainger, Williams, Witherspoon, and Graham Prince.
 The original lyrics were copyrighted in 1922 and are now in the public domain.

 Recordings and releases

 Anna Meyers recorded "'Tain't Nobody's Biz-ness if I Do" on October 19, 1922, in New York City, backed by the Original Memphis Five.
-The song was released as a ten-inch 78-R.P.M. single on Pathé Actuelle for the US market by the French-based Pathé Records.
+The song was released as a ten-inch 78 rpm single on Pathé Actuelle for the US market by the French-based Pathé Records.
 Other early recordings include those by Billie Holiday, Sara Martin (with Fats Waller on piano), Alberta Hunter, and Bessie Smith.
 The lyrics mention an abusive partner:

 In 1928, a country blues rendition was recorded by Memphis, Tennessee, singer-guitarist Frank Stokes.
 His finger-style acoustic guitar version uses a simple I-IV-V chord progression and different lyrics, including the refrain "It ain't nobody's business but mine".

 In the post–World War II blues era, the jump blues singer Jimmy Witherspoon revived the song as "Ain't Nobody's Business".
 He performed it in the West Coast blues style with understated backing by piano, guitar, bass, drums, and a three-piece horn section.
 The song was recorded in Los Angeles on November 15, 1947, and released by Supreme Records in September 1948.
 It entered the record chart on March 5, 1949, and reached number one.
 Witherspoon's song was the best-selling R&B record of 1949.